silvus/dotfiles/app/.textadept/textadept/doc/api.md

 Iterates over all files and sub-directories (up to *n* levels deep) in directory *dir*, calling function *f* with each file found.
-Files passed to *f* do not match any pattern in string or table *filter* (or `lfs.default_filter` when *filter* is `nil`).
-A filter table contains:

-  + Lua patterns that match filenames to exclude.
-  + Optional `folders` sub-table that contains patterns matching directories to exclude.
-  + Optional `extensions` sub-table that contains raw file extensions to exclude.
-  + Optional `symlink` flag that when `true`, excludes symlinked files (but not symlinked directories).
-  + Optional `folders.symlink` flag that when `true`, excludes symlinked directories.

-Any filter patterns starting with '!' include files and directories that match the pattern that follows.
-This is useful for filtering out all files and directories except a select few.
+String or list *filter* determines which files to pass through to *f*, with the default filter being `lfs.default_filter`.
+A filter consists of Lua patterns that match file and directory paths to include or exclude.
+Exclusive patterns begin with a '!'.
+If no inclusive patterns are given, any path is initially considered.
+As a convenience, file extensions can be specified literally instead of as a Lua pattern (e.g. '.lua' vs. '%.lua$'), and '/' also matches the Windows directory separator ('[/\\]' is not needed).

 Parameters:

 * *`dir`*: The directory path to iterate over.
 * *`f`*: Function to call with each full file path found.
 If *f* returns `false` explicitly, iteration ceases.
-* *`filter`*: Optional filter for files and directories to exclude.
+* *`filter`*: Optional filter for files and directories to include and exclude.
 The default value is `lfs.default_filter`.
 * *`n`*: Optional maximum number of directory levels to descend into.
   The default value is `nil`, which indicates no limit.
 * *`include_dirs`*: Optional flag indicating whether or not to call *f* with